INSPIRE! Sessions are interactive 25-minute “speed innovating” mini-roundtables designed to share ideas and foster small-group discussion

 Classroom as Laboratory: Experimentation to Presentation and the Messy Middle

 Hear how our classrooms have become a laboratories where students feel safe to experiment and explore their creative potential.
-The Social Emotional Learning protocols we use in our dance and speech classes allow students to feel comfortable exploring their creative voice and using it to make art with purpose and intent.
+The Social Emotional Learning protocols we use in our dance classes allow students to feel comfortable exploring their creative voice and using it to make art with purpose and intent.
 They then connect by sharing and responding to each other’s work using clearly defined language inspired by the Project Zero “See, Think, Wonder” protocol.
 We will engage in conversation around how to bring these protocols into your classrooms and content areas to embrace your classroom as a laboratory.

 PRESENTER: Sarah Roney, Director of Dance, Wellness Coordinator | Holton-Arms School